 Konica Minolta is going to focus more on its Green Factory activities.
 Especially, assembly factories that work with many suppliers will benefit from digital manufacturing, which enables the factories to enhance their productivity and develop optimal production plans together with suppliers, thus helping to raise the energy efficiency.
 Konica Minolta is also promoting its Green Supplier activities to provide its expertise, advice and support to suppliers to help them reduce CO2 emissions.
 The company will thus build greater trust with suppliers and contribute to reducing CO2 emissions from external sources.

-Konica Minolta has already achieved the goal of procuring 100% of electricity from renewable sources at its two factories in China and 43 sales companies in Europe.
+Konica Minolta has already achieved the goal of procuring 100% of electricity from renewable sources at its two factories in China and 43 offices in Europe.
 The company will continue efforts to source 100% renewable electricity for its global operations in a manner best suited to the local situation.

 2. Efforts with Suppliers